 It is preferred that Colleges look to set up a Institutional Cotutelle PhD Program which is a program agreed at an institution-to-institution level, for an agreed period, for a cohort of students.
 However, it maybe Candidate led, which means there is no existing institutional cotutelle agreement, and the College may propose to establish an institutional program with the other University based on this Candidate.
 For JCU to enter into a Cotutelle Agreement with a Partner Institution for a HDR Candidate, the Candidate must be a current HDR Candidate at their home institution or have submitted an application to become a HDR Candidate at JCU as per the JCU HDR application procedure.

 It will be assumed that prior to approaching the GRS, that there have been preliminary conversations and in-principle agreement between the HDR candidate and the advisory panels at JCU and partner institution, that the candidate will undertake a cotutelle.
 From 2021 JCU needs to adhere to The Foreign Relations (State and Territory Arrangements) Act 2020 (the Act) which creates a Scheme to ensure that arrangements between State or Territory governments and foreign government entities do not adversely affect Australia’s foreign relations and are not inconsistent with Australia’s foreign policy.
 This affects JCU when the University proposes to enter an arrangement with a foreign government or a foreign university that lacks institutional autonomy.
-If this is the case, please see more information resources on Foreign Interference and notify the GRS with any concerns.
-The Foreign Arrangements Notification Procedure can be found on this page as well.
+Where JCU proposes to enter and arrangement, a covering summary with details on the parties, intended purpose and effect of the arrangement proposed, relevant dates and any draft documents are to be emailed to the GRS who will inform the Chief of Staff with the subject line: Foreign Arrangement: Proposal to Enter.

 We would also encourage you to come and talk to us if this is your first time hosting a Cotutelle.
 Please contact Fiona Whittenbury at the email@example.com